It's Been A Hard Year. 5 Families On How 2020 Will Shape Their Vote For President

 On a short reporting trip across the Southwest, we met five very different families across the political spectrum and asked them all the same simple question: What's been keeping you up at night?

 One thing was clear from their answers: Americans are under a great deal of stress.
 From a father on the verge of losing his business to a new widow worried about violence in big cities where her kids live, families are feeling the weight of all of it.
-(You can hear all five conversations with Morning Edition's David Greene by clicking the play button above.)

 The Simonds Family